What is Scutellaria Baicalensis Extract?

 Is Scutellaria Baicalensis Extract Safe?

-Scutellaria Baicalensis Extract is safe on the hair and scalp when used at the recommended levels.
+Scutellaria Baicalensis Extract is safe on the skin, hair and scalp when used at the recommended levels.

 Is Scutellaria Baicalensis Extract organic?